LAFLAMIE1024/Dissertation/README.md

   ...

-  Appropriately dealing with missing values is important and challenging task because it requires i) careful examination of all instances of data to identify **pattern of missingness in the data (Missing at random, Missing not at random, missing completely at random )** and ii) clear understanding of different imputation techniques.
+  Appropriately dealing with missing values is important and challenging task because it requires i) careful examination of all instances of data to identify **pattern of missingness in the data (Completely at Random (MCAR), Missing at Random (MAR), and Not Missing at Random (NMAR))** and ii) clear understanding of different imputation techniques.

   2. [**Missing traffic data: comparison of imputation methods**](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/iet-its.2013.0052)